 The Honors American Literature and Research Seminar is a five-credit course that aligns to the Common Core Standards and satisfies one year of the New Jersey requirement for four years of English.
 The course focuses on research practice, study of rhetoric, and consciousness of perspective designed to develop independent thinkers.
 The thematic units include such topics as oppression, religious indoctrination, rhetorical conviction, and American idealism.
 By design, students will read and analyze through a lens of social criticism understanding the deeper impact that all forms of literature have upon our collective cultural identity.
-Students are expected to research and read independently as well as collaborate and contribute to discussion.
-Practices of close reading and Socratic seminars provide an opportunity for students to construct logical arguments and evaluate validity of sources.
+Students are expected to research and read independently as well as collaborate and contribute to the discussion.
+Practices of close reading and Socratic seminars provide an opportunity for students to construct logical arguments and evaluate the validity of sources.
 Synthesis of research and organization are skills essential to this course.
 A variety of writing formats including journals, formal academic papers, reflections, and Document-Based Questions require students to practice and recognize the importance of form and purpose in composition.
 As citizens of a changing world where communication is both complicated and enhanced by technology, students will be expected to hone public speaking skills and techniques.
 Ultimately, students will incorporate communication and reading skills learned throughout the course to their independent studies in service learning.
-Conversely, they will use that real world knowledge to inform their perspective of the American social experience as they relate to poetry and prose.
+Conversely, they will use that real-world knowledge to inform their perspective of the American social experience as they relate to poetry and prose.

 ADVANCED PLACEMENT US HISTORY

 5 Credits, Grade 11